pre-srfi/cell-terminal/README.md

 which occupy two horizontally consecutive locations.
-In addition, each location specifies a foreground color or *fgcolor*, for the grapheme itself, and a background color or *bgcolor* for the rest of the space in the location..
+In addition, each location specifies a foreground color or *fgcolor*, for the grapheme itself, a background color or *bgcolor* for the rest of the pixels in the location, and two *face* bits representing a regular, bold, italic, or bold italic font face.
+For legacy reasons, bold face affect the fgcolor rather than the font;
+similarly, italic face may underline instead.

 The grid is not physically displayed on the terminal until `term-sync` is invoked.